Xennials: Economic activity

+Cultural identity

 Technology

 Xennials grew up without technology in the home – most did not have regular internet access until they were somewhere around the age of 18 – and yet they were young enough to fit easily to lives and workplaces guided by it.
 In fact, as new entrants they often drove that workplace change.
 Social media did not arrive until they were in their mid to late twenties; they are embedded within it now but their young adult years were not curated by it.

+The Discman was a popular music listening device with Xennials in the 1990s.

-In early childhood, Xennials began listening to music on a Walkman using cassette tapes, during their adolescence they moved onto compact discs and during their university years they were the first to illegally download MP3 files from Napster according to author Davide Sisto in his 2021 book titled Remember Me:Memory and Forgetting in the Digital Age.
+In early childhood, Xennials began listening to music on a Walkman using cassette tapes, during their adolescence they moved onto Discman using compact discs and MiniDisc, and during their university years they were the first to illegally download MP3 files from Napster according to author Davide Sisto in his 2021 book titled Remember Me:Memory and Forgetting in the Digital Age.

-Anna Garvey, writing for Social Media Week (AdWeek), characterized US members of this group as having had an "AOL adolescence" and as being from "the last gasp of a time before sexting, Facebook shaming, and constant communication".
+Anna Garvey, writing for PopSugar, characterized US members of this group as having had an "AOL adolescence" and as being from "the last gasp of a time before sexting, Facebook shaming, and constant communication".
+She also said: "The importance of going through some of life's toughest years without the toxic intrusion of social media really can't be overstated.
+Myspace was born in 2003 and Facebook became available to all college students in 2004.
+So if you were born in 1981-1982, for example, you were literally the last graduating class to finish college without social media being a part of the experience."

 Authors Hannah Ubl, Lisa Walden and Debra Arbit said that as kids and early teens, Xer/Millennial cuspers "witnessed the switch from no Internet to dial-up, and from computers being things reserved for NASA scientists to owning a personal Dell at home."

+The Nintendo Entertainment System (NES) holds a significant place in nostalgia and cultural touchstones of the Xennial generation.